kubernetes/website/content/en/docs/reference/setup-tools/kubeadm/kubeadm-join.md

 **Advantages:**

- - Allows bootstrapping nodes to securely discover a root of trust for the master even if other worker nodes or the network are compromised.
+ - Allows bootstrapping nodes to securely discover a root of trust for the control plane even if other nodes or the network are compromised.

  - Convenient to execute manually since all of the information required fits into a single `kubeadm join` command that is easy to copy and paste.

 **Disadvantages:**

- - The CA hash is not normally known until the master has been provisioned, which can make it more difficult to build automated provisioning tools that use kubeadm.
+ - The CA hash is not normally known until the control plane has been provisioned, which can make it more difficult to build automated provisioning tools that use kubeadm.
 By generating your CA in beforehand, you may workaround this limitation though.